cuemacro/finmarketpy/INSTALL.md

 on ways of solving issues when installing arctic on Mac OS X, in particular around the C compiler

-* Even if you cannot install blpapi and arctic, findatapy will still install and largely function, but you won't be able to make Bloomberg calls, or calls via arctic to MongoDB
+* Even if you cannot install blpapi and arctic, findatapy will still install and largely function, but you won't be able to make Bloomberg calls or calls via arctic to MongoDB